nyuwireless-unipd/ns3-mmwave/src/flow-monitor/doc/flow-monitor.rst

   FlowMonitorHelper flowHelper;
   flowMonitor = flowHelper.InstallAll();

+  -yourApplicationsContainer-.Stop (Seconds (stop_time));;
-  Simulator::Stop (Seconds(stop_time));
+  Simulator::Stop (Seconds(stop_time+cleanup_time));
   Simulator::Run ();

   flowMonitor->SerializeToXmlFile("NameOfFile.xml", true, true);

 the ``SerializeToXmlFile ()`` function 2nd and 3rd parameters are used respectively to activate/deactivate the histograms and the per-probe detailed stats.

-Other possible alternatives can be found in the Doxygen documentation.
+Other possible alternatives can be found in the Doxygen documentation, while ``cleanup_time`` is the time needed by in-flight packets to reach their destinations.

 Helpers
 =======

 The helper API follows the pattern usage of normal helpers.
 Through the helper you can install the monitor in the nodes, set the monitor attributes, and print the statistics.

 One important thing is: the :cpp:class:`ns3::FlowMonitorHelper` must be instantiated only once in the main.

 Attributes
 ==========